-According to the service level charts in Figure 1, Internet services meeting the new CRTC objective of 50 Mb/s down and 10 Mb/s up are available in only 11 of the 91 communities (including hamlets, First Nation, and Métis settlements) in the region.
-The City of Grande Prairie and the Town of Peace River have TELUS fibre at 150/150 Mb/s, Beaverlodge, Sexsmith, and Wembly, have EastLink at 940/10 Mb/s, Fox Creek has EastLink at 400/10 Mb/s, and the remaining five have copper-based 50/10 Mb/s service.
-Services throughout the remaining communities and rural areas is uniformly poor relative to the new objectives.
+According to the service level chart in Figure 1, Internet service levels meeting the new CRTC objective of 50 Mb/s down and 10 Mb/s up are available in only four of the 50 municipalities in the region.
+Mayerthorpe and Whitecourt have an asymmetric 940/10 Mb/s service from Eastlink, Alberta Beach has a 50/10 Mb/s copper-based service from TELUS, and Westlock boasts a symmetric 150/150 Mb/s service on TELUS fibre.

-Maximum Advertised Residential Wireline Offering - Mb/s (The Eastlink-Down Service is 940 Mb/s except for Fox Creek where it is 400 Mb/s; the scale has been limited to 200 Mb/s for clarity.)
+(The Eastlink-Down Service is 400 Mb/s; the scale has been limited to 200 Mb/s for clarity.)